pizzamanwz/droneNLedu/README.md

 ```

 ## Downloading the Code
-To download this code, navigate to the main page of this respository at [Drone Controls](https://github.com/JadinTredup/Drone-Controls) and press "download .ZIP" You may extract the .ZIP file into a folder of your choice.
+To download this code, navigate to the upper right hand corner of this respository and press "download .ZIP" You may extract the .ZIP file into a folder of your choice.
 In the examples below we have extracted it to a folder within our Documents titled "Drone-Controls-master."

 ![Download Zip](https://github.com/JadinTredup/Drone-Controls/blob/master/Wifi-PyDrone/Images/download-repository.JPG "Download Zip")